microsoft/winget-cli/doc/specs/#140 - ZIP Support.md

 Installers:
 - Architecture: x64
   InstallerUrl: https://editor.com/app/1.0.zip
-  InstallerSha256: 0123456789ABCDEF
+  InstallerSha256: ...
   BinaryPath: bin/binary.exe
 ManifestType: installer
 ManifestVersion: 1.0.0
 ```

 This is not compliant with the actual schema v1.1.0.
-We need to specify which binary to add in
+We need to specify which binary to add into
 PATH env var.
 Therefore, schema need to be updated to take knowledge of that information.

 ### Repack ZIP into MSI package